sashamigdal/TurbulenceDuality/README.md

    - Organize Mathematica notebooks and PDFs for easy access.
    - Annotate key formulas with metadata for efficient retrieval.
 2. **Build AI Query Processor**:
+   - Train Hugging Face Open-R1 models on turbulence datasets and equations.
-   - Train AI to interpret turbulence-related queries and map inputs to Mathematica commands.
+   - Develop AI tools to map user inputs to Mathematica or Python commands.
 3. **Automate Publication Monitoring**:
    - Develop scripts to detect relevant papers and extract data.
    - Automate emails to authors inviting collaboration.
 4. **Develop Interactive Front-End**:
-   - Create a conversational interface using frameworks like React.js or GitHub Actions.
+   - Use Streamlit or Gradio to create a user-friendly interface for interacting with the AI tools.
+   - Integrate query handling, data upload, and visualization capabilities.
 5. **Testing and Iteration**:
    - Test the system with sample queries and datasets.
-   - Refine based on user feedback.
+   - Refine based on user feedback and results.

 ---